Grapefruit And Blood Pressure Medication: Which Interact?

 This blockage leads to dramatically higher drug concentrations in your bloodstream, sometimes 3-5 times the intended amount.
 Your body essentially receives a massive overdose of your medication, even though you took the prescribed dose.
 The effect isn't temporary either.
 Once grapefruit blocks these enzymes, it takes 24-72 hours for your liver to produce new ones.

 The result can be excessive drops in blood pressure, leading to dizziness, fainting, heart palpitations, and even cardiovascular collapse.
 Unlike other food-drug interactions that might cause mild side effects, grapefruit interactions with certain blood pressure medications can be genuinely life-threatening.
-This is why understanding which losartan pills and other blood pressure medications you're taking is so important.
+This is why understanding losartan and other blood pressure medications you're taking is so important.

 When Blood Pressure Medications Become Dangerous with Grapefruit